Barry Alvarez, AD who reshaped Wisconsin sports, to retire - WHIZ News

 Other Wisconsin programs had similar success during his stint as the Badgers’ athletic director.

+“The thing you learn in coaching is you learn how to make decisions,” Alvarez said.
+“They may be different decisions, but you learn to be a decision-maker and have to be a decision-maker not afraid to make decisions.

+“I always felt being a former coach and being able to relate to your coaches, the 23 coaches that I have, I might have an advantage over (other) athletic directors.
+I can get someone to handle finances and I can get people to do some other things — the business part of it.
+But I can manage people.
+I can manage the coaches.
+I can support the coaches.”

-Wisconsin teams won 16 national titles under Alvarez, though five of those came in women’s lightweight rowing, a sport whose championships aren’t sanctioned by the NCAA.
+Wisconsin teams won 16 national titles while Alvarez was athletic director, though five of those came in women’s lightweight rowing, a sport whose championships aren’t sanctioned by the NCAA.

 Those national titles were in six different sports (women’s lightweight rowing, men’s cross country, men’s hockey, women’s hockey, men’s indoor track, men’s rowing).
 Wisconsin’s most recent national title came in women’s hockey this year.